 Know When to Upgrade

-Retiring a beloved shoe is tough.
-And you may be able to safely wear the same shoes for three hundred to five hundred miles, depending on how you run.
-But overstriding, excessive pronation and landing too far forwards or too far back on the shoe can all cause the outsole to wear out faster, says Welch.
+Most running shoes are safe to sport for 300 to 500 miles, depending on how you run, says Welch.
+But overstriding, excessive pronation, and landing too far forward or too far back on the shoe can all cause the outsole to wear out faster, he says.